chaoss/website/CHAOSScon/2020EU/desc.md

 [Registration is now open!](https://www.eventbrite.com/e/chaosscon-europe-2020-tickets-76515900117)

-This is the first time we are charging a $10 fee for RSVPing to CHAOSScon.
+This is the first time we are charging a $10 fee for registering to attend CHAOSScon.
 We'd like to explain.
 At CHAOSScon NA 2019, interested people were discouraged from coming because they were on a waitlist but we had many empty seats due to no-shows.
 By charging a small amount, we hope to limit no-shows.
 The ticket fee will go towards providing coffee, tee, snacks, and serve lunch.
-Selected speakers will receive a free ticket.

 ### Diversity and Inclusion

 To encourage and increase the participation of a diverse community, we are pleased to offer waivers for registration based on diversity or need.
-To get a your registration waived, please [submit a request for a diversity access ticket](https://forms.gle/11vMAS46dyV6fHn87).
+To get a your registration waived, please [submit a request](https://forms.gle/11vMAS46dyV6fHn87).
 For questions, please contact [Georg Link](mailto:linkgeorg@gmail.com).

-***Anyone*** may request a free diversity access ticket.
+***Anyone*** may request a waiver for registration.

 ## Organizing Committee